-We’ll be tackling each of these four issues together, and then onto marketing, measuring, optimizing, and scaling your company.
+We’ll be tackling each of these four issues together, and then on marketing, measuring, optimizing, and scaling your company.

 I’ll be taking my own company through the same processes right along with you.
 The good news is when you fix these four issues, then you’ll have created a sustainable and scalable business that runs without you having to be there.